nishidshajib/eco-landing/content/firsttimebuyeroptions/blogs/first-time-homebuyer-process-2025.md

 tags: ["first-time buyers", "home buying process", "pre-approval", "closing process", "homebuyer timeline"]
 categories: ["First-Time Buyers", "Homebuyer Education", "Process Guide"]
 description: "Complete step-by-step guide to the first-time homebuyer process in 2025.
 Learn the timeline from credit check to closing, what to expect, and how to avoid delays."
+excerpt: "Complete step-by-step guide to the first-time homebuyer process in 2025.
+Learn the timeline from credit check to closing, what to expect, and how to avoid delays."
 image: "https://images.unsplash.com/photo-1560518883-ce09059eeffa?q=80&w=1200&auto=format&fit=crop"
 ---